A Note on Jing and Li's Type B Quasisymetric Schur Functions: Introduction

 \section{Introduction}

-The algebra of quasisymmetric functions QSYM, introduced by Gessel in 1984\cite{MR777705} is the terminal object in the category of Hopf Algebras\cite{MR2196760}, and has applications in representation theory\cite{MR1245159}, crystal graphs\cite{MR2527604} and matroids\cite{MR2552658}.
-In 2007, a new basis for QSym was defined by Haglund, Luoto, Mason and van Willigenburg \cite{MR2739497} called the quasisymmetric Schur functions.
-In addition to refining Schur functions in a natural way, these functions exhibit several nice properties of the Schur functions, including having Pieri and Littlewood Richardson rules\cite{MR3097867}.
+The algebra of quasisymmetric functions $\qsym$, introduced by Gessel in 1984 \cite{MR777705} is the terminal object in the category of Hopf Algebras \cite{MR2196760}, and has applications in representation theory \cite{MR1245159}, crystal graphs \cite{MR2527604} and matroids \cite{MR2552658}.
+In 2007, a new basis for $\qsym$ was defined by Haglund, Luoto, Mason and van Willigenburg \cite{MR2739497} called the quasisymmetric Schur functions.
+In addition to refining Schur functions in a natural way, these functions exhibit several nice properties of the Schur functions, including having Pieri and Littlewood-Richardson rules \cite{MR3097867}.

-A natural question to ask is if there is a Type B analogue for the quasisymmetric Schur functions.
-In 2015, a candidate basis $\widehat{P}$ was proposed by Jing and Li \cite{MR3366479}, that refined Schur's $Q$ functions as an alternating sum.
-They conjectured that these functions have a integral, unitriangular and positive expansion in terms of the peak functions.
+A natural question to ask is if there is a type B analogue for the quasisymmetric Schur functions.
+In 2015, a candidate basis $\widehat{P}$ was proposed by Jing and Li \cite{MR3366479}, that refined Schur's $P$-functions as an alternating sum.
+They conjectured that these quasisymmetric Schur $P$-functions have an integral, unitriangular and positive expansion in terms of the peak functions.

 The main purpose of this work is to prove this conjecture, as well as give an explicit formula.
-We refine the peak composition tableaux defined in \cite{MR3366479} using the marked alphabet to give precise expansions in terms of the monomial, fundamental and peak bases.
-We also provide counter examples to show that those functions do not expand positively into Young's quasischur functions, and that their multiplication with Schur's $P$ functions is not $\widehat{P}$-positive.
+We refine the peak composition tableaux defined in \cite{MR3366479} using the marked alphabet, giving precise expansions in terms of the monomial, fundamental and peak bases.
+We also provide counterexamples to show that those functions do not expand positively into Young's quasisymmetric Schur functions, and that their multiplication with Schur's $P$-functions is not $\widehat{P}$-positive.